samacker77/Major-Project-Final/README.md

 ***

-## Guidlines
+## Guidelines
-Please follow the following [guidlines](https://github.com/samacker77/Major-Project-Final/blob/master/Commit_guidlines.md) in order to commit to the repository.
+Please follow the following [guidelines](https://github.com/samacker77/Major-Project-Final/blob/master/Commit_guidlines.md) in order to commit to the repository.

 ***